Select File

 Key Features

-Each PDF page is rendered at the target resolution and re-encoded as JPEG.
-High-resolution photos downsample without visible quality loss on screens.
-Applies optimal compression per preset while preserving page layout and dimensions.
+Pages render locally in the browser and re-encode as JPEG, downsampling high-resolution photos without visible quality loss while preserving page layout and dimensions.

 Privacy & Security